-Case study: Returning a Knightsbridge Store’s escalator hall to a former glory
+Case study: Almond Gold and Nickel escalators, returning a Knightsbridge Store’s escalator hall to a former glory

 The scope of an historically significant project

 This store’s building has a notable background, it is Grade II listed and is where the first escalator, known then as a moving staircase, was introduced in 1898 .
 Against this history it seems completely fitting that this latest design scheme is based on the former glory of the escalator hall, as it can be seen in the 1935 black and white photograph.

 The project included the redesign of the hall, lift cars and staircase and the replacing of the sixteen escalators .
 The design work began in February 2015 and was a two-year project with a 10-month build time.
 It was an exacting project as the store had to stay open throughout the works and a logistical challenge as vertical circulation had to be maintained.

 Regine Kandan, partner at Make Architects, was involved from the very beginning of the project.

 Regine says “To achieve this we refurbished the stairwell first so that customers could still navigate the floors whilst the work on the escalators was being carried out.
 The lift was also being refurbished so a temporary lift-car was fitted which enabled the work on the escalators and the original lift-car to be completed at the same time.
 The old escalators were shut down but a landing was maintained on all floors.
 The works were carefully phased as it had to be done at night-time and that meant there were a lot of night inspections for us architects!”